Divided government in the United States: Presidential impact

-Many presidents' elections produced what is known as a coattail effect, in which the success of a presidential candidate also leads to electoral success for other members of their party.
+Many presidential elections produced what is known as a coattail effect, in which the success of a presidential candidate also leads to electoral success for other members of their party.
 In fact, all newly elected presidents except Zachary Taylor, Richard Nixon, and George H. W. Bush were accompanied by control of at least one house of Congress.

 Presidents by congressional control and terms

 Most columns are in numbers of years.